itsays-zqc/my-website/docs/examples/SDK Examples/Active_Device/Photodetector.md

 - `advanced`:

   - `non_linear_solver`--Set the non-linear solver, only Newton method is supported currently
   - `linear_solver`--Set the linear solver.
-Options are `"MUMPS"`, `"LU"`, `"BCGS"`.  `MUMPS` and `LU` are direct linear solvers which usually give the exact solution.
-However, `MUMPS` supports parallel computation while `LU` doesn't. ；`"BCGS"` is a Krylov subspace (KSP) iterative solver, which also supports parallel computation and is more efficient but can only give approximate results.
+Options are `"MUMPS"`. `MUMPS` is direct linear solvers which usually give the exact solution, and supports parallel computation.
   - `use_quasi_fermi`--Whether to directly solve for the quasi-Fermi potential instead of carrier concentration as unkowns. `"enabled"` means `True`, and `"disabled"` means `False`
   - `damping`--Set the nonlinear update damping scheme. `"potential"` means the damping is based on the potential variation
   - `potential_update`--Set the threshold potential for potential damping.
 The large value will reduce the strength of damping effect
-  - `multi_threads`:
-    - When it's set to `"let_solver_choose"`, the solver will determine the number of threads to use.
-The default maximum number of threads is 4
-    - When it's set to `"set_thread_count"`, the number of threads is set by the user to `thread_count`
-  - `thread_count`--Custom number of threads
   - `max_iterations`--Set global maximum number of iterations, available when `use_global_max_iterations` is `True`
-  - `use_global_max_iterations`--Whether to use global max iterations during the initialization of solving the Poisson equations and the subsequent computing for solving the drift-diffusion equations coupling with Poisson equations, default to be `True`
-  - `poisson_max_iterations`--Set the max iterations during the initialization of solving the Poisson equations, available when `use_global_max_iterations` is `False`
-  - `ddm_max_iterations`--Set the max iterations during the subsequent computing for solving the drift-diffusion equations coupling with Poisson equations, available when `use_global_max_iterations` is `False`
   - `relative_tolerance`--Set the relative update tolerance
   - `tolerance_relax`--Set the tolerance relaxation factor for convergence on relative tolerance criteria
   - `divergence_factor`--Nonlinear solver fault with divergence when each individual function norm exceeds the threshold as its absolute tolerance multiply by this factor